General, site-wide improvements that would be included in the preferred design concept:

 Arkledun Avenue & Bruce Trail Access

 All design concept alternatives propose improvements to the Arkledun Avenue and Bruce Trail access connection to Concession Street and Sam Lawrence Park.
-The following changes will improve access and safety:
+These changes will improve access and safety:

 - New trail head that creates a sense of arrival to the Bruce Trail and includes amenities like way-finding signage and benches.

 - New pathway and native shade garden below the escarpment edge that addresses existing drainage issues.

 - Pruning trees and shrubs to open up views and new lighting throughout the area to improve safety.